remy1618/optics/README.md

 where the background curve is the AM1.5 solar spectrum.

-Should we want to manually make our figure using matplotlib.pyplot, the far fields have to be calculated with a call explicitly from the MultiLayer class.
-In opt.plot.TR this was automatically performed.
+Should we want to manually make our figure using `matplotlib.pyplot`, the far fields have to be calculated with a call explicitly from the `MultiLayer` class first.
+In `opt.plot.TR` this was automatically performed.

 ```python